posterity/srp/README.md

 ### User Registration

-During user registration, the client must send the server a `verifier`; a value safely derived from the user's password, and a unique random salt associated with her.
+During user registration, the client must send the server a `verifier`; a value safely derived from the user's password with a unique random salt.

 ```go
 tp, err := srp.ComputeVerifier(params, username, password, srp.NewSalt())